 Options include heated leather front bucket seats, an in-dash six-CD changer, and an electrochromatic inside mirror with a compass and an outside temperature gauge.
 GM's OnStar communication system and XM Satellite Radio are available.

 The Canyon can be equipped with a 2.8-liter Vortec four-cylinder that produces 175 horsepower and 185 pounds-feet of torque or a 3.5-liter inline-five-cylinder that generates 220 hp and 225 pounds-feet of torque.
 A five-speed-manual gearbox or a four-speed-automatic transmission is available.
 Both engines operate with electronic throttle control, variable valve timing and coil-on-plug ignition.

 Canyons equipped with four-wheel drive offer electronic shift-on-the-fly capability via a dashboard-mounted switch.
-Traction control and a locking differential are available.
+On two-wheel-drive models, a standard traction control system includes a locking differential; this feature is optional on four-wheel-drive versions.
 Canyons come with a choice of three rear axle ratios.

-Four-wheel antilock brakes and dual-stage front airbags are standard.
+Four-wheel antilock brakes and dual-stage front airbags with a passenger-side occupancy sensor are standard.
 Side curtain-type airbags are optional.
 All seating positions have three-point safety belts.

 Select up to three models to compare with the 2006 GMC Canyon.